 Welcome to St. Therese Chinese Catholic School

 Thank you for your interest in St. Therese Chinese Catholic School, a two-time National Blue Ribbon-winning elementary school.
-At St. Therese, you will find an advanced, academically rigorous curriculum in an environment focused on faith formation, service, community, and cultural exposure for students from PreKindergarten through 8th grade.
+At St. Therese, you will find an advanced, academically rigorous curriculum in a two-campus environment focused on faith formation, service, community, and cultural exposure for students from Prekindergarten through 8th grade.

-We hold our students and ourselves to the highest of standards, and our students’ achievements and the school’s national recognition reflects that.
+We hold our students and ourselves to the highest of standards, and our students’ achievements and the school’s national recognition reflects the expectations we set for ourselves.
 Combining deep-rooted traditions and current best practices, we are dedicated to equipping children with the tools necessary to be successful in the 21st century.
 We meet each child where they are academically and socio-emotionally, and all are recognized for their unique abilities and talents to help every student reach their fullest potential.

 At the heart of St. Therese School is faith formation.
 All students from early childhood through junior high participate in religious instruction every day.
 Students grow in their love for God through preparing for and leading school and family liturgies, altar serving, singing in the choir, and preparing for the Sacraments.
 While not every student is Catholic, most of our students engage actively in faith-based activities outside of school such as retreats, pilgrimages, and service projects that help students cherish, live, and grow in a faith-filled life.